Rak-r/OpenPodCar_V2/README.md

 * In other terminal, run: `ros2 run demo_nodes_py listener`, you should see `I Heard`.
 * In order to keep the nodes communication robust, set the `ROS_DOMAIN_ID` in your bashrc.
 For example: `export ROS_DOMAIN_ID=0`

-2. To test the Gazebo Garden is installed on the system, in the terminal run: `ign sim`.If it launches, you'll see the simulation software window.
+2. To test the Gazebo Fortress is installed on the system, in the terminal run: `ign sim`.If it launches, you'll see the simulation software window.

 3. To test the ros_gz package, source the workspace of the package and try the following command:

-`ros2 run ros_gz_bridge parameter_bridge /chatter@std_msgs/msg/String@gz.msgs.StringMsg` and view the topic in other terminal using: `ros2 topic list -t`
+* `ros2 run ros_gz_bridge parameter_bridge /chatter@std_msgs/msg/String@gz.msgs.StringMsg` and view the topic in other terminal using: `ros2 topic list -t`

 ## Installation for OpenPodCar_V2